Automated journalism: Misuse

 In January 2023, Futurism.com broke the story that CNET had been using an undisclosed internal AI tool to write at least 77 of its stories; after the news broke, CNET posted corrections to 41 of the stories.

 In April 2023, the German tabloid Die Aktuelle published a fake AI-generated interview with former racing driver Michael Schumacher, who had not made any public appearances since 2013 after sustaining a brain injury in a skiing accident.
 The story included two possible disclosures: the cover included the line "deceptively real", and the interview included an acknowledgment at the end that it was AI-generated.
 The editor-in-chief was fired shortly thereafter amid the controversy.

-Other outlets that have published articles whose content or byline have been confirmed or suspected to be created by generative AI models – often with false content, errors, or non-disclosure of generative AI use – include:
+Other outlets that have published content whose byline or the content itself have been confirmed or suspected to be created by generative AI models – often with false content, errors, or non-disclosure of generative AI use – include: